 MB 401 is not a course you attend at a specific time like typical classes.
 You and the research professor with whom you have arranged to work determine your schedule and project goals.
 Prior to the start of each project, we recommend that the student sit down with their mentoring professor or laboratory supervisor to determine a statement of goals for the term, as well as a weekly schedule for the lab work.

-- After receiving permission to work in a lab, a restricted access override must be requested by the mentoring professor, on behalf of the student.
-The override is completed by the MB departmental secretary.
-This will require the student's name, OSU ID#, and the number of credits.
-After the override is issued the student may then sign up for the agreed number of credits.
+After arranging to work in a research professor’s lab, an override into the MB 401 or BHS 401 course must be requested by the mentoring professor on behalf of the student.
+The override is completed by the MB departmental office staff and should be requested by the mentoring professor via email.
+This will require the student's name, OSU ID#, term in which the student will be conducting the research and the number of credits.
+After the override is issued then the student may sign up for the agreed-upon number of credits.

-- At the end of the term, the student receiving the MB 401 research credit will be required to present their work at the microbiology department colloquium.
-In general, the presentation should be about 10 minutes in length and include (a) a short description of the project, (b) methods employed, (c) results obtained, and (d) conclusions reached.
-These presentations will be rated and critiqued by departmental faculty each term.
-During spring term, awards will be distributed to the students providing the best presentations from the entire academic year (beginning summer, ending spring).
+At the end of the term, the student receiving the MB 401 or BHS 401 research credit are required to present their work at the microbiology department colloquium.
+In general, the presentation should be about 10 minutes in length and include

 - a short description of the project

 - methods employed

 Creating and giving a research presentation develops professional skills and is a great way to show potential employers or graduate/professional programs your oral communication skills.